Tulasi Vivaha

-The ceremonial festival is performed anytime between Prabodhini Ekadashi (the eleventh or twelfth lunar day of the bright fortnight of the Hindu month of Kartika) and Kartika Purnima (the full moon of the month).
+The ceremonial wedding is performed anytime between Prabodhini Ekadashi (the eleventh or twelfth lunar day of the bright fortnight of the Hindu month of Kartika) and Kartika Purnima (the full moon of the month).
 The day varies regionally.

 Legend

-Hindu texts such as the Skanda Purana, Padma Purana, as well as the Shiva Purana feature Tulasi in the tale of Vrinda and her husband, Jalandhara.
-Vrinda is the daughter of Kalanemi, an asura.
-Vrinda is described to be pious, and a great devotee of the god Vishnu.
-Jalandhara, an asura born from Shiva's rage, marries her.
-Angered by the outcome of the Samudra Manthana, Jalandhara wages a successful war on the devas, conquering Svarga, and ruling as a virtuous monarch.
-However, after hearing details of Parvati's beauty from Narada, he demands Shiva hand her over to him.
-Infuriated, Shiva declares war on the asura, but finds him to be an invincible foe.
-After employing his illusory arts, the asura attempts to abduct Parvati in the guise of Shiva.
-She prays to Vishnu, and makes him realise that the asura was shielded from defeat by the chastity of his wife.
+Hindu texts such as the Skanda Purana, Padma Purana, as well as the Shiva Purana feature Tulasi in the tale of the asuras, Vrinda and her husband Jalandhara.
+Vrinda is described as a pious devotee of Vishnu who marries Jalandhara.
+Due to Vrinda's fidelity, Jalandhara was endowed with power that made him invincible, even by the gods.
+One day, upon hearing the details of Parvati's beauty from Narada, Jalandhara demands Parvati's husband, Shiva, hand her over to him which leads to a battle between the two.
+In the midst of the duel, Jalandhara employs his illusory arts, and attempts to abduct Parvati in the guise of Shiva.
+When Parvati realises his trickery, she escapes and prays to Vishnu that Vrinda also encounters the same fate of deception.